kdalanon/LLM-AutoHotkey-Assistant/README.md

 </div>

 > [!TIP]
 > Want to ask questions on how to use this app?
-[Download this documentation](https://github.com/kdalanon/LLM-AutoHotkey-Assistant/raw/refs/heads/main/README.md) and include it in your prompt when using your preferred AI chat app.
+[Download this documentation](https://github.com/kdalanon/LLM-AutoHotkey-Assistant/raw/refs/heads/main/README.md) and include it in your prompt when using your preferred AI chat app!

 ## 🔑 Key Features